What is a Gerber File?

 SIZE: Aperture size;

-NPTH—Non plated through hole,the hole wall is not plated with metal and is used for mechanical devices or mechanical fixing components;
+NPTH—Non plated through-hole, the whole wall is not plated with metal and is used for mechanical devices or mechanical fixing components;

 VIA—through holes, used for electrical connection between conductive patterns in different layers of the printed board (such as buried holes, blind holes, etc.),but can not insert component leads or other plated through holes that strengthen materials;